trychlos/pwix-tabbed/README.md

 - the `Tabbed` parent component itself, advertized as 'data-tabbed-id' in the DOM, and as `tabbedId` in events and children data contexts

-- each tab, advertized as 'data-tabbed-tab-id' in the DOM, and as `tabbedTabId` in children data contexts
+- each tab, advertized as 'data-tabbed-tab-id' in the DOM, and as `tabbedTabId` in children data contexts.

+##### Dynamically removing tabs

+When dynamically removing tabs, because you have provided less tabs in the `Tabbed` data context, uou should be conscious that Blaze introduces somes asynchronicities, and that - as such - the to-be-removed tab helpers will still be re-run before the view be actually destroyed.

+When using such a feature, you should take care of protecting your code by checking that the tabs are still alive.

+See, for example, `pwix:validity`.

 ## Configuration